 "The number of Directors of the Corporation shall be fixed by resolution duly adopted from time to time by the Board of Directors.
 Until the election of Directors at the 2026 annual meeting of stockholders, the Directors, other than those who may be elected by the holders of any series of Preferred Stock of the Corporation, shall be classified, with respect to the term for which they severally hold office, into three classes, as nearly equal in number as possible.
-Any Director elected prior to the 2024 annual meeting of stockholders shall hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
-Each Director elected at the 2024 annual meeting of stockholders will be elected for a term expiring at the 2025 annual meeting of stockholders.
+Any Director elected prior to the 2024 annual meeting of stockholders shall hold office for a term expiring at the annual meeting of stockholders.
+Each Director elected at the 2025 annual meeting of stockholders will be elected for a term expiring at the 2025 annual meeting of stockholders.
 Each Director elected at the 2025 annual meeting of stockholders will be elected for a term expiring at the 2026 annual meeting of stockholders.
 At the 2026 annual meeting of stockholders and at each annual meeting of stockholders thereafter, all Directors will be elected for a term expiring at the next annual meeting of stockholders.
-Each Director shall hold office until the annual meeting of stockholders at which such Director's term expires and serve until such Director's successor shall have been duly elected and qualified or until such Director's earlier death, resignation, disqualification or removal.
+Each Director's successor shall hold office until the annual meeting of stockholders at which such Director's term expires and serve until such Director's successor shall have been duly elected and qualified or until such Director's earlier death, resignation, disqualification or removal.